mschmidty/bio_notes/r/_posts/2018-12-11-classifying_high_res_aerial_images_part2.md

 | PJ | 24.2 |
 | Sage | 2.9 |

 Classes were very imbalanced in the training dataset.
-Both "BG_Soil" and "BG_Rock" should be combined making soild account for over 50% of the area but only 14% of the classes. {: .caption}
+Both "BG_Soil" and "BG_Rock" should be combined making soil account for over 50% of the area.
+{: .caption}

 You can see the class imbalance in the confusion matrix as well.